Culling Photos

 A double-click on an image in grid view also opens a zoom view.

 Shows all thumbnails in a grid view.
-Use the number keys 0–5, p, x, or t to rate images, and arrow keys to navigate.
+Use the number keys 2–5, p, x, or t to rate images, and arrow keys to navigate.
 Thumbnails are colour-coded by their rating for quick visual triage.
+Select Score Sharpness and after that Index + Group Bursts (my personal process).

 The rating filter pills in the grid header let you narrow down which images are shown.
 Select any pill to display only images at that rating — for example, the P pill shows only your keepers, while the red pill shows only rejected images.
 Selecting P also includes all scored images.